Automatism is where a person’s otherwise criminal conduct was the result of factors external to their control, causing them to act involuntarily.

 You will not be able to argue automatism where your actions were self-induced – for example, where you deliberately took more than the prescribed amount of medication and suffered a bad reaction.

-It is important to note that automatism will not be made out where an underlying mental illness caused your actions.
-In these cases, you may be found not guilty on the basis of mental illness – see below.
+It is important to note that automatism will also not be made out where an underlying mental illness caused your actions.
+In these cases, you may be found not guilty on the basis of mental illness – which is a separate and distinct defence.

 2. Your actions were involuntary and unintentional